- Pre-arrival Checklist

 - Bus Service

 Before coming to Arcata it is important that you are prepared and have all of the necessary materials to be successful at Humboldt State University.
 Please read the provided information carefully and contact the Center for International Programs (CIP) if you have any questions or concerns.

 - Tell the Center for International Programs Office you are coming (email international [at] humboldt [dot] edu)

-- Complete the Airport Pickup for Orientation Form if you are flying into the Arcata Airport
+- Complete the Arrival Information & Airport Pickup Request form if you are flying into the Arcata Airport

 If you are sponsored